Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Abstract

 \section{Abstract}

-As a fundamental computer vision task, crowd counting predicts the number of pedestrians in a scene, which plays an important role in risk perception and early warning, traffic control and scene statistical analysis.
+{As a fundamental computer vision task, crowd counting plays an important role in public safety.
 Currently, deep learning based head detection is a promising method for crowd counting.
-However, the highly concerned object detection networks cannot be well applied to this field for three reasons: (1) The sample imbalance has not been overcome yet in highly dense and complex scenes because the existing loss functions calculate the positive loss at a single key point or in the entire target area with the same weight for all pixels; (2) The canonical object detectors’ loss calculation is a hard assignment without taking into account the space coherence from the object location to the background region; and (3) Most of the existing head detection datasets are only annotated with the center points instead of bounding boxes which is mandatory for the canonical detectors.
-To address these problems, we propose a novel loss function, called Mask Focal Loss (MFL), to redefine the loss contributions according to the situ value of the heatmap with a Gaussian kernel.
+However, the highly concerned object detection networks cannot be well applied to this problem for three reasons: (1) Existing loss functions fail to address sample imbalance in highly dense and complex scenes; (2) Canonical object detectors lack spatial coherence in loss calculation, disregarding the relationship between object location and background region; (3) Most of the head detection datasets are only annotated with the center points, i.e. without bounding boxes.
+To overcome these issues, we propose a novel Mask Focal Loss (MFL) based on heatmap via the Gaussian kernel.
 MFL provides a unifying framework for the loss functions based on both heatmap and binary feature map ground truths.
-Meanwhile, for better evaluation and comparison, a new synthetic dataset GTA\_Head is built, including 35 sequences, 5096 images and 1732043 head labels with bounding boxes.
-Experimental results show the overwhelming performance and demonstrate that our proposed MFL framework is applicable to all of the canonical detectors and to various datasets with different annotation patterns.
-This work provides a strong baseline for surpassing the crowd counting methods based on density estimation.
+Additionally, we introduce GTA\_Head, a synthetic dataset with comprehensive annotations, for evaluation and comparison.
+Extensive experimental results demonstrate the superior performance of our MFL across various detectors and datasets, and it can reduce MAE and RMSE by up to 47.03\% and 61.99\%, respectively.
+Therefore, our work presents a strong foundation for advancing crowd counting methods based on density estimation.}